 The Design Advisory Committee (DAC) is an advisory committee appointed by the Board of Selectmen.
 Its purpose is to assist the town in providing professional guidance on town-funded projects, town buildings, facilities, lands, parks and public areas.
 It may also be asked to review and comment on proposals by private sector firms where a town interest is involved.
 However, the Historic Districts Commission has exclusive and final jurisdiction over all properties located within the Historic Districts.

-The Department of Land Use, Health and Development "seeks to protect and improve the quality of life of the citizenry by providing leadership in the promotion and preservation of a safe, health and desirable living and working environment."
-In conjunction with these goals, the Department of Land Use, Health, and Development integrates the different regulatory divisions of:
+The Department of Land Use, Housing and Development "seeks to protect and improve the quality of life of the citizenry by providing leadership in the promotion and preservation of a safe, health and desirable living and working environment."
+In conjunction with these goals, the Department of Land Use, Housing, and Development integrates the different regulatory divisions of: